OmAmar106/AI-PPT-Generator/README.md

 - Include images inline or as slide backgrounds.
 - Supports generating slides from multiple input sources.

+## Working

+The AI-PPT-Generator works by taking input text, or existing PPT content and converting it into fully formatted slides.
+Each slide is created by parsing the input into markdown: headings become slide titles, lines are converted into bullet points, and inline images are detected and added to the slide.
+After this the markdown file is passed to a llm, which then converts it and provides a new markdown, which is then converted to a ppt.
+A background image is also be applied to each slide.
+The app dynamically adjusts text placement and formatting to maintain readability, using Python libraries like python-pptx for slide creation and Pillow for image processing.
+This allows users to generate professional-looking presentations automatically from structured content.

 ## Screenshots

 <img width="1855" height="924" alt="image" src="https://github.com/user-attachments/assets/d7a04f3c-0e86-4438-9f31-5ee8ae5d27c7" />